 GARDEN AND PARKING: Private patio, patio furniture, barbecue.
 Use of communal enclosed courtyard (dogs welcome).
 Two reserved parking spaces in the car park is opposite the apartments.
 Free use of tennis courts opposite.

 Changeover Day: Saturday - arrival 4:00pm - departure 10:00am.

 Pet Welcome: 1 dog welcome; £25 per week.
 Information about bringing your pet.

-Power and Heat: Wi-Fi provided, central heating, electricity included in rent.
+Power and Heat: Wi-Fi provided, electric heating, electricity included in rent.

 Bedding and Linen: Bed linen and towels provided, please bring your own beach towels.